• Skip to primary navigation

 Easy to make!
 Measure, mix, scoop, and bake.

-Ready to enjoy in 30 minutes!
-It will take you approximately 30 minutes to make a single batch of these chocolate chunk cookies.
-Time may vary depending on the size of your baking trays, and how many trays you bake at one time.
+Ready to enjoy in 30 minutes (no chill time needed)!
+Perfect chocolate chip cookies ready in 30 minutes?
+Sign me up!
+Time may vary a bit depending on the size of your baking trays, and how many trays you bake at one time, but this quick cookie recipe is a dessert time winner.

-• Chocolate Chunks – I typically use a 62% semi-sweet or 70% bittersweet chocolate chunk when this chocolate chunk cookie recipe
+• Chocolate Chunks.
+I typically use dark chocolate chunks (like a 62% semi-sweet or 70% bittersweet chocolate) when this chocolate chunk cookie recipe, but you can also use any type of chocolate chip you’d like!

 See recipe card below for a full list of ingredients and measurements.